Marlon Humphrey: 2017

 The Baltimore Ravens selected Humphrey in the first round (16th overall) of the 2017 NFL draft.
 He was the second cornerback to be drafted in 2017, after the New Orleans Saints selected Ohio State cornerback Marshon Lattimore (11th overall).
-He became the fourth cornerback selected in the first round by the Baltimore Ravens and their third highest cornerback drafted, only behind 10th overall picks Chris McAllister (1999) and Duane Starks (1998).
+He became the fourth cornerback selected in the first round by the Baltimore Ravens and their third highest cornerback drafted, only behind 10th overall picks Chris McAlister (1999) and Duane Starks (1998).

 On May 5, 2017, the Ravens signed Humphrey to a fully guaranteed four–year, $11.84 million contract that also included an initial signing bonus of $6.75 million.

 Throughout training camp, he competed against Brandon Carr for a role as a starting cornerback.
 Head coach John Harbaugh named Humphrey the third cornerback on the depth chart to begin the regular season, behind starters Jimmy Smith and Brandon Carr.

 On September 10, 2017, Humphrey made his professional regular season debut in the Baltimore Ravens' season-opening 20–0 victory at the Cincinnati Bengals.
 On October 8, 2017, Humphrey earned his first career start as a nickelback and recorded three combined tackles (two solo) during a 30–17 win at the Oakland Raiders in Week 5.
 On November 19, 2017, he recorded three combined tackles, deflected two passes, and made his first career interception on a pass thrown by Brett Hundley to wide receiver Jordy Nelson during a 23–0 victory at the Green Bay Packers.
 In Week 13, he collected a season-high seven combined tackles (five solo), broke up a pass, and intercepted a pass by Matthew Stafford to wide receiver Marvin Jones during a 44–20 win against the Detroit Lions.
 He was promoted to starting cornerback for the last four regular season games after Jimmy Smith was placed on injured reserve after tearing his Achilles tendon.
 He finished his rookie season in 2017 with 34 combined tackles (30 solo), 11 pass deflections, and two interceptions in 16 games and five starts.
 He received an overall grade of 70.7 from Pro Football Focus in 2017.